anc5c07/anc5c07-site/_posts/2023-04-26-jointmeeting.md

 - If a protest by one of the above parties with standing is entered, the business can no longer operate on the Stipulated License.
 - Once a Settlement Agreement is approved by "an" affected ANC, that last category of residents is no longer eligible to protest.

-It is likely that the both the SL and SA will be approved by 5B and the SA by 5C on 5/17.
+It is likely that both the SL and SA will be approved by 5B and the SA by 5C on 5/17.
 Aurora Market should be able to operate as a grocer without active alcohol operations throughout this process, though there can certainly be business challenges associated with the lack of some business functions/revenue related to alcohol.

 ### Placard details
 This placard hasn't posted yet.